jmarymee/CampSim/readme.md

      -	File where (missing) line was referenced was: **D:\Unity\onefloortestforparking\Assets\GoogleARCore\SDK\InstantPreview\Scripts\InstantPreviewManager.cs**
      -	Reference was at line  54
      -	Saw this on both Windows and Ubuntu

-- Console Error:  NullReferenceException: Object reference not set to an instance of an object (Filename: Assets/GoogleARCore/SDK/Scripts/ARCoreBackgroundRenderer.cs Line: 231)
-     -	Arcore threw a lot of exceptions on Ubuntu because a texture was not initialized.
-I fixed this with a code modification to the **ArcoreBackgroundRenderer** update event handler (commented all the code out), but it probably was due to not have git-lfs enabled which caused some texture maps to be left behind

 - Console Error: "A Tree asset could not be loaded because the prefab is missing"
      -	Probably missed step 10 (i.e. the one about **TreesAndShrubs**) above.
 Otherwise you might need to re-import the **Treespackage**